-It doesn't get much better than this easy and delicious Italian Panna Cotta recipe.
+It doesn't get much better than this easy and delicious Italian Panna Cotta with strawberries recipe.
 This is one of those really easy dishes to make, it tastes amazing and it looks really fancy!
 This Italian custard dessert makes a great dessert to entertain with or just to have when you crave something sweet.

 If you are not familiar with how to make Panna Cotta, it is an Italian custard made up of cream, milk, gelatin and sugar and it is almost fool proof to make.
 It is also a great dessert to entertain with not just because it is easy, but because it is made ahead of time.